-- 122 Maintenance Release: The final stage in the JSR maintenance process when the 123 Specification, RI, and TCK have been updated and can be licensed by implementors. - 124Maintenance Review: A period of at least 30 days prior to finalization of a Maintenance125Release when Members and the public consider and comment on the change the126Maintenance Lead proposes to include in the release, as identified in the associated Issue127List. - 128Maintenance Review Ballot: An EC ballot to determine whether the changes and time129line proposed by a Maintenance Lead are appropriate for a Maintenance Release. - Maintenance Renewal Ballot: a ballot during which EC members vote on whether to permit a Maintenance Lead to extend the deadline for delivery of materials for Maintenance Release, or whether the previous Maintenance Review should be rescinded and the ML be required to start the process again. - 134Maintenance Release Withdrawal Ballot: An EC ballot to confirm that a completed135Maintenance Release that appears to have been abandoned should be withdrawn. - Member: See Agent, Java Community Process Member, Member Associate, Member Representative. - 138 Member Associate: An individual who is associated with a Member organization but is not139 an Agent of that organization. - 140Member Representative: An Agent of a Member company or a Member organization who141represents its interests within the JCP. - 142Platform Edition Specification (Platform Edition): A Specification that defines a143baseline API set that provides a foundation upon which applications, other APIs, and144Profiles can be built.
-There are currently three Platform Edition Specifications: Java SE,145Java EE, and Java ME. - Profile Specification (Profile): A Specification that references one of the Platform Edition Specifications and zero or more other JCP Specifications (that are not already a part of a Platform Edition Specification.)
+122 123 Maintenance Release: The final stage in the JSR maintenance process when the Specification, RI, and TCK have been updated and can be licensed by implementors.
+124 125 126 127 Maintenance Review: A period of at least 30 days prior to finalization of a Maintenance Release when Members and the public consider and comment on the change the Maintenance Lead proposes to include in the release, as identified in the associated Issue List.
+128 129 Maintenance Review Ballot : An EC ballot to determine whether the changes and time line proposed by a Maintenance Lead are appropriate for a Maintenance Release.
+130 131 132 133 Maintenance Renewal Ballot: a ballot during which EC members vote on whether to permit a Maintenance Lead to extend the deadline for delivery of materials for Maintenance Release, or whether the previous Maintenance Review should be rescinded and the ML be required to start the process again.
+134 135 Maintenance Release Withdrawal Ballot: An EC ballot to confirm that a completed Maintenance Release that appears to have been abandoned should be withdrawn.
+136 137 Member: See Agent, Java Community Process Member, Member Associate, Member Representative.
+138 139 Member Associate: An individual who is associated with a Member organization but is not an Agent of that organization.
+140 141 Member Representative: An Agent of a Member company or a Member organization who represents its interests within the JCP.
+142 143 144 145 Platform Edition Specification (Platform Edition): A Specification that defines a baseline API set that provides a foundation upon which applications, other APIs, and Profiles can be built.
+There are currently three Platform Edition Specifications: Java SE, Java EE, and Java ME.
+146 147 148 149 150 Profile Specification (Profile): A Specification that references one of the Platform Edition Specifications and zero or more other JCP Specifications (that are not already a part of a Platform Edition Specification.)
 APIs from the referenced Platform Edition must be included according to the referencing rules set out in that Platform Edition Specification.
-Other referenced Specifications must be referenced in their entirety. - 151 Program Management Office (PMO): The group within Oracle America that is 152 responsible for administering the JCP and chairing the EC. - Proposed Final Draft: The version of the draft Specification that will be used as the basisfor the RI and TCK. - Public Draft Specification Approval Ballot : The EC ballot to determine if a draft should proceed after Public Review. - Public Draft Specification Reconsideration Ballot : The EC ballot to determine if a revised draft should proceed after Public Review.
+Other referenced Specifications must be referenced in their entirety.
+151 152 Program Management Office (PMO) : The group within Oracle America that is responsible for administering the JCP and chairing the EC.
+153 154 Proposed Final Draft : The version of the draft Specification that will be used as the basis for the RI and TCK.
+155 156 Public Draft Specification Approval Ballot : The EC ballot to determine if a draft should proceed after Public Review.
+157 158 Public Draft Specification Reconsideration Ballot : The EC ballot to determine if a revised draft should proceed after Public Review.